visionmedia/masteringnode/chapters/buffers.md

     console.log(buf.toString());
     // => &

-An alternative method is to pass an array of integers representing the octet stream, however in this case functionality equivalent.
+An alternative method is to pass an array of integers representing the octet stream.
+The case below is functionally equivalent.

     var hello = new Buffer([0x48, 0x65, 0x6c, 0x6c, 0x6f]);